 All of these materials are available in a standing seam metal, screw-down, and even a shingle-style profile.

-Steel roofing is the most popular metal roofing material used for roofing on commercial buildings.
+Steel roofing is the most popular metal roofing material installed on commercial buildings.
 Steel metal is galvanized steel that is hot dipped or coated in a zinc coating.
 Steel is less costly and can be as effective and efficient as any of the other metal materials that are available.

 4 of the most common steel roofing profile that is installed on commercial properties: